WalletBotTeam/docs/docs/02 Setting up/01 Getting Started.md

 YOU MUST JOIN THE DISCORD SERVER FOR US TO ASSIGN YOU THE PREMIUM SLOT
 ```

-You can purchase a slot for your bot from our Sellix Checkout page: https://walletbot.sellix.io/
+You can purchase a slot for your bot from: https://shop.walletbot.pro/

 If you are a community manager or collab manager who works with multiple servers and are looking to purchase multiple premium slots, do let us know!
 We offer a special prices depending on how many premium slots you purchase.